blaire101/DE2-AWS-Azure-GCP-2025/README.md

 ## 0. Preface

 In modern data architecture, AWS provides a comprehensive set of tools to support the full data lifecycle — from ingestion and storage to processing and orchestration.
-Here's a quick overview of the core services and their roles:

 **🔁 Data Ingestion**